ShiningDespair/Llama-Chat-App/ReadMe.md

 <h1> LLama Chat App </h1>
-<p> This chat app is constructed with React (via Creat-React-App framework) on the front-end and ASP.NET Core 9 on backend.\n
+<p> This chat app is constructed with React (via Creat-React-App framework) on the front-end and ASP.NET Core 9 on backend.
     This app lets user to chat with Ollama built AI chatbots via an graphical interface.</p>

 <h2> Requirements and Instructions </h2>